Adeseye/PROJECT-2/project2.md

 This is installed on the Ubuntu 20.04 server(Instance), to verify nginx is running correctly then run the command <code>sudo systemctl status nginx</code>

   ![Nginx](./Images/status.JPG)

+  To allow server to receive traffic by the Web server, I will need to open TCP port 80 which is the default port browsers use to access web page on the internet.